-- Fighting in front of your children can increase your child’s production of stress hormones.
+- An increase your child’s production of stress hormones.
 These hormones can stay in their body for hours, and cause disruptions to their sleep patterns, anxiety levels, and behavior.

-- Fighting in front of your children can lead to increased depression, anxiety, and phobias for years to come.
+- Possibility of increased depression, anxiety, and phobias for years to come.

 Are You in a High-Conflict Situation?